 The Mediterranean Association of International Schools is a professional organization that strives to improve the quality of education in its Member schools.
 It promotes the professional development of Faculty, Administrators, and School Board Members, effects communication and interchange, and creates international understanding.
 MAIS serves as a liaison between its 33 Member Schools, host country schools, Associate Member organizations and other regional, professional, and in-service organizations.
 Presently, MAIS is composed of schools in Spain, Italy, Portugal-France, Morocco, Tunisia, Egypt, and Cyprus.

-In order to meet academic eligibility requirements for scholarships and participation in US universities, student athletes, who are pursuing athletic competition in various fields, will need their coursework in High School to be approved by the NCAA.
+In order to meet academic eligibility requirements for sports scholarships and participation in US universities, student athletes who are pursuing athletic competition in various fields, will need their coursework in High School to be approved by the NCAA.

 On the NCAA Website, our approval can be searched by using the High School Code (851874).

 At AAS we understand the demands of managing sport training, competition schedules and balancing it all with academic performance.
 Our Getafe International MFA as our Aquinas American School Programs aims to provide an option of academic quality allowing students to devote the necessary time to their athletic goals.